Does Checking My Credit Score Lower It?

-- If the hard inquiry is from over 24 months ago, it may no longer be timely and should possibly be removed from your credit reports.
+If the hard inquiry is from over 24 months ago, it may no longer be timely and possibly can be removed from your credit reports.

-- If a creditor checked your credit but you never gave it your verbal or written permission to do so, it may have violated the FCRA and the hard inquiry could be removed.
+If a creditor checked your credit without your permission to do so, it may have violated the FCRA and the hard inquiry could be removed.

-If someone else applied for credit in your name, you can dispute the fraudulent hard inquiry as you didn’t authorize the credit check.
-Also, look for an associated account, dispute that account and contact the creditor to let it know that you’ve been the victim of fraud.
+If someone else applied for credit in your name, you can dispute the fraudulent hard inquiry, as you didn’t authorize the credit check.
+(Also, look for any associated account to dispute, and contact the creditor to let it know that you’ve been the victim of fraud.)

 You can file a dispute with each of the credit bureaus online, by mail or over the phone.
 The dispute process with data furnishers can vary depending on the organization.

-A negative item will only be removed from your credit report if you file the dispute and the credit bureau or data furnisher finds that the item was indeed incorrect, outdated or the organization can’t verify the item.
+Keep in mind that a negative item will only be removed from your credit report if you file the dispute and the credit bureau or data furnisher finds that the item was indeed incorrect or outdated or the organization can’t verify the item.

-Since an inquiry is a record of when someone checked your account, not when you opened a new account, a hard inquiry from a declined application isn’t an error and you may not be able to successfully dispute it.
+Declined credit applications: Since an inquiry is a record of when someone checked your account, not when you opened a new account, a hard inquiry from a declined application isn’t an error, and you may not be able to successfully dispute it.

-You may also find multiple hard inquiries for an auto loan or mortgage on your reports if you recently applied for an auto loan or mortgage with a dealership or broker.
-It’s not uncommon for a dealer or broker to submit multiple applications for you in an attempt to find a loan with the lowest interest rate and best terms.
-These may be valid, and you don’t need to worry too much about these, as they’ll generally occur with the dedupe window.
+Multiple hard inquiries for one credit application: You may also find multiple hard inquiries for an auto loan or mortgage on your reports if you recently applied with a dealership or broker.
+It’s not uncommon for them to submit multiple applications on your behalf, in an attempt to find a loan with the lowest interest rate and best terms.
+These may be valid, but you might not need to worry too much about them if they occur at around the same time.

-In some cases, you may see a hard inquiry from a financial organization you don’t recognize, but that may not be an error either.
-The company you apply for credit might have a parent company, or a different associated company, that funds the account and checks applicants’ credit.
+Parent company inquiries: In some cases, you may see a hard inquiry from a financial organization you don’t recognize, but that might not be an error either.
+The company where you apply for credit might have a parent company, or a different associated company, that funds the account and checks applicants’ credit separately.